 Consider a Probiotic

-If you’re concerned about your vaginal pH, you can track it with an at-home testing kit.
+If you’re concerned about your vaginal pH or that you might have a vaginal pH imbalance, you can track it with an at-home testing kit.
 These kits are simple and easy to use – just hold a piece of pH paper against the wall of your vagina and compare the color of the paper to the colors on the pH scale that come with the kit.
 It’s important to note that if you test your vaginal pH during menstruation, your pH will likely be altered.14

 If you notice that your vaginal pH falls outside of the typical range or that it changes, let your healthcare provider know.
 He or she can perform an exam to determine if an infection is the cause and recommend the right treatment option for you.